ModelOriented/shapviz/README.md

 These plots require a "shapviz" object, which is built from two things only:

 1. `S`: Matrix of SHAP values
-2. `X`: Dataset with corresponding feature values
+2. `X`: Dataset that includes the corresponding feature values

 Furthermore, a `baseline` can be passed to represent an average prediction on the scale of the SHAP values.